nautechsystems/nautilus_trader/docs/source/index.rst

 The value of `NautilusTrader` here is that this re-implementation step is circumvented, as the platform was designed from the ground up to hold its own in terms of performance and enterprise grade quality.
-Python has simply caught right up on performance (via Cython offering C level speed) and general tooling, making it a suitable language for implementing a large system such as this.
-The benefit here being that a Python native environment can now be offered to professional quantitative traders and hedge funds, to meet their rigorous standards.
+Python has simply caught up in performance (via Cython offering C level speed) and general tooling, making it a suitable language for implementing a large system such as this.
+The benefit here being that a Python native environment can be offered to professional quantitative traders and hedge funds, to meet their rigorous standards.

 Why Python?